Encryption

 Encrypting Data with API

-The Encryption API can encrypt either strings or arbitrary JSON data.
-For strings, the whole string is encrypted.
-For JSON data, only the keys which start with the # character and are scalar are encrypted.
-For example, encrypting
+The Encryption API can handle both strings and arbitrary JSON data.
+For strings, the entire string is encrypted.
+In JSON data, only scalar keys starting with # are encrypted.
+For example, encrypting the following:

 {